 I'd like to introduce you to four amazing women: Gracie, Brenna, Beth and Kim.
-They are just days away from completing an inspiring journey: roller skating 2,800 miles—from Florida to California—to raise awareness about sexual assault and domestic violence, and $50,000 for the Joyful Heart Foundation.
+Read about their thoughts on an inspiring journey: roller skating 2,800 miles—from Florida to California—to raise awareness about sexual assault and domestic violence, and $50,000 for the Joyful Heart Foundation.

 There [is] some kind of connection between the capacity to love and the capacity to love running.
 Training has been a labor of love and a learning process.
 Through it, I’ve come to realize a few things not only about myself, but also about the similarities between preparing for something like a marathon and advocating for survivors of abuse.

-On April 28, 2012, I'm going to jump out of a perfectly functioning airplane.
+Read about Katie's plan to jump out of a perfectly functioning airplane on April 28, 2012.
 Why?
 To take part in Operation Freefall: The Two-Mile High Stand Against Sexual Assault.
-I'll be joining thousands others at skydive centers across the country who will take to the sky and jump in effort to raise awareness and money for victims of sexual assault.
+It's part of a movement of thousands of others at skydive centers across the U.S. to take to the sky and jump in effort to raise awareness and money for victims of sexual assault.

 My organization, “heart-one” stands for my goal to “heal a heart, remove the 1” of the 1 in every 3 young adults involved in an emotionally and/or physically abusive relationship.
 I want to educate people on the dangers and prevalence of abuse.

 The World Adult Kickball Association in NYC is a social organization that chooses a non-profit organization for which we raise funds each season.
 For the past few years, the Joyful Heart Foundation has been unanimously voted as the cause to which we dedicate our efforts.